Katie McKenna delves into what we’re all made of. We are what we eat, after all!

 Feed your body

-We work hard and when in court, at our desks, or knee deep in a massive client issue, we can forget to eat at all let alone take the time necessary to make a proper nutritious and fortifying meal.
+We work hard and when in court, at our desks, or knee deep in a massive client issue.
+We can forget to eat at all let alone take the time necessary to make a proper nutritious and fortifying meal.
 Water is such a vital part of our internal functions, but rarely do we hydrate using anything other than coffee.
 If you do anything after reading this, have a glass of water!

 It’s not just about calorie intake, it’s about feeding our bodies with movement and proper rest.
-You should make time to go for that walk, work it all out at the gym or go to bed early!
+Make time to go for that walk, work it all out at the gym or go to bed early!
 It might feel counter intuitive with a deadline hanging over you, but it can make you feel so much better.
 If we neglect our basic needs, our performance will not be the best it could be.